Alabama vs Maryland Players to Watch - Second Round

 Alabama's Last Game

-Alabama was victorious in its previous game against Texas A&M-CC, 96-75, on Thursday.
-Nick Pringle starred with 19 points, plus 15 rebounds and zero assists.
+Alabama won its previous game versus Texas A&M-CC, 96-75, on Thursday.
+Nick Pringle was its high scorer with 19 points.

 |Name